-- 1. external fit by screw in or inline fitting into existing boundary box - 2. external installation in the public highway - 3. external installation on private property - 4. internally in a common service area (flats or commercial units only) - 5. internally within the customer's property
+- 1. external fit by screw in or inline fitting into existing boundary box - 2. external installation in the public highway - 3. external installation on private property - 4. internally in a common service area (flats only) - 5. internally within the customer's property